gazebosim/docs/garden/ros_gz_project_template_guide.md

 1. Modify

-   Explore the `src/your_project_name` directory to add/modify the ROS 2 packages associated with your project.
+   Explore the `src/your_project_name` directory to add/modify the packages associated with your project.
-   // TODO ROS 2 bridge vs embedding
+   There are two primary mechanisms to integrate ROS 2 and Gazebo depending on your application:
+    1. Use ros_gz_bridge to dynamically connect topics between ROS 2 and Gazebo (which is demonstrated as an example in this template)
+    1. Embed ROS 2 directly in a Gazebo system plugin

 1. Build